hperrin/svelte-material-ui/card/README.md

 All standard UI events are forwarded.

+### MediaContent

-### MediaContent: An area of the card within the media meant to show content over top of the media.
+An area of the card within the media meant to show content over top of the media.
 Equivalent to the `ClassAdder` with `Div` common component.

+### Actions

-### Actions: An area of the card containing interactive actions.
+An area of the card containing interactive actions.

 #### Options / Defaults